-14. Drying of washing on fences on boundaries of streets and public places No person may dry or spread washing on a fence on the boundary of a street or public place.
+14. Drying of washing on fences on boundaries of streets and public places

+No person may hang, display or dry any washing on a balcony facing onto a street or which is visible to the neighbours, neither may any person hang, display, dry or spread any washing on a fence on the boundary of a street or public place.